-- Remember to keep your audience in mind when deciding which activities to include.
+- Consider your audience when deciding which activities to include.
+Keep it relevant!

 Honors and Awards

-- Consider choosing your top honors and including them in your education section, listed as bullets under the degree in which you received them.
+- List your top honors in your education section under the degree in which you received them.

 - Unless you are a listing an extremely prestigious and widely known honor, be certain that you provide a context (e.g.: awarded to the top graduate English student in a department of seventy-five students).

-- Incorporate these skills into the bullets of your experience section in addition to a skills section.
+- Avoid complicated or unclear self-appraisals of your skills (i.e. words such as “proficient” or “intermediate”).
+Demonstrate how you know a skill by incorporating them into the bullets of your experience section in addition to a skills section.

 - Include on resume, particularly if they are relevant to the job to which you are applying.
-Proficiency in foreign languages does impress employers.
+The ability to communicate in foreign languages does impress employers.

-- Be certain to designate your level of skill (e.g.,: fluent in Spanish, reading proficiency in German and Latin, basic skills in reading and speaking French).
+- Use clear wording to designate your level of skill (e.g., fluent in Spanish, reading proficiency in German and Latin).
+Consider quantifying by putting the number of years you have known and used a language.

 Publications and Dissertation Information

-- List only those publications, dissertation topics, posters, and presentations that are directly relevant to the position you are seeking.
+- List any publications, posters, and presentations that are relevant to the position you are seeking.

-- Can include a phrase under teaching or research experience indicating publication experience, such as "Co-authored and published three articles in professional journals."
+- If an entire section is not warranted, consider including under teaching or research experience indicating publication experience, such as "Co-authored and published three articles in professional journals."